 Whoa!
 You’re probably a little confused for a moment there but bear with me.
 Continue reading.

 For example, you wake up in the morning and as you’re getting ready for the day, you tell yourself, “If somebody gives me the finger while we’re traffic, that’s OK.
 People are jerks like that.”
 While driving home from work, you get cut off and on top of that, he flips you off.
 You not only expected the one finger salute but you didn’t even react to it.
 You simply just moved on.
-You expected suffering therefore his actions didn’t make a dent in your emotions at all.
+You expected to suffer, therefore, his actions didn’t make a dent in your emotions at all.

 It’s more or less like this: if you want good things to happen all the time, you will be greatly disappointed.
 It doesn’t work like that.
 However, if you expect bad things to happen all the time, it isn’t so bad once the bad thing you expected arises.